Two former Bears play a big part in the 49ers’ NFC Championship win

 His 11 years with the Bears are the reason many fans are happy for Gould while also a little remorseful that the current regime cut ties with him.
 Yet his impact wasn’t as big as another former Bear, but if you didn’t know the running back was on the team’s roster at one point, no one could blame you.

-Raheem Mostert was signed by the Bears in September of 2016 when the team was dealing with an injury to starting running back Jeremy Langford, and je was on the active roster for a pair of games.
+Raheem Mostert was signed by the Bears in September of 2016 when the team was dealing with an injury to starting running back Jeremy Langford, and he was on the active roster for a pair of games.
 He didn’t register a stat in either one and was released in early October, continuing a trend for the former Purdue running back, who was on four different teams before landing with the 49ers at the end of the 2016 season.

 The discovery of the running back has proved to be a great one for San Francisco, who saw Mostert play his finest game in the NFC Championship as he filled in for Tinley Park native Tevin Coleman.
 His arm injury in the first half opened the door for No. 31, who rushed for 220 yards on 29 carries to aid the strong 49ers’ ground attack that helped the team jump out to a 27-0 first half lead.